-Upon arrival, we left the station and hopped on a trolley, that took us around the city, only we had no idea where we were going.
-Less than an hour later, we were back at the train station, with our sights set on Italy.
+Upon arrival, we left the station and hopped on a trolley that took us around the city, but we had no idea where we were going.
+Less than an hour later, we were back at the train station with our sights on Italy.

-Looking back, I have to smile, because that’s the kind of spur-of-the-moment decision-making that’s possible when you’re traveling with a Eurail pass.
+Looking back, I have to smile because that's the kind of spur-of-the-moment decision-making possible when traveling with a Eurail pass.

-My next exposure to Vienna came through the lens of Richard Linklater, in the 2004 cult classic Before Sunrise (one of my all time favorite travel movies).
+My subsequent exposure to Vienna came through the lens of Richard Linklater in the 2004 cult classic Before Sunrise (one of my all-time favorite travel movies).

-The following are my recommendations for the top 10 things to do in Vienna.
+What follows are my recommendations for the top things to do in Vienna.

 1. Museum of Fine Arts (Kunsthistorisches Museum)

-The Kunsthistorisches Museum, Vienna’s Museum of Fine Arts, is truly immense.
-At 14 Euro, or $18, it’s expensive, but I guarantee you’ll get your money’s worth.
+The Kunsthistorisches Museum, Vienna's Museum of Fine Arts, is immense.
+At 14 euros, or $18, it's expensive, but I guarantee you'll get your money's worth.

 Stumbling across Raphael's Sistine Madonna in the Old Master's Gallery in Dresden was a real surprise, but Vienna had one of my favorites by Raphael, The Madonna of the Meadow (1505).

-Across the street from the Museum of Fine Arts is the MuseumsQuartier, a complex featuring several smaller museums focused on more contemporary art, as well as performance space and a few cafes.
+Across the street from the Museum of Fine Arts is the MuseumsQuartier, a complex featuring several smaller museums focused on more contemporary art, performance space, and a few cafes.